ucsb-cs8-m17/ucsb-cs8-m17.github.io/_hwk/ic00/handout.md

 ```

 Further instructions:
-* One review goes on one side of the worksheet, and the other on the reverse.
+* Your two individual reviews go on the front side of the IC00 worksheet.
 * When commenting on places where the code could be improved, you may like to phrase your remarks as a question that invites discussion, rather than as a direct critique.
 * When offering comments, please be as specific as you can about how the effect of the good practice you are observing or suggesting.
 * Find as many issues as you can, of both types (+ and ?).
 You should do your best to find at least two of each type, but don’t stop there

+# SEE REVERSE SIDE FOR GROUP INSTRUCTIONS

-<div style="page-break-before">&nbsp;</div>
+<div style="page-break-before:always;">&nbsp;</div>

 # Instructions—Part Two (group)

 Now get into groups of four, based on ONE of the two codes you reviewed.
 For example: